-An age-old alternative to chemical laundry detergent, soap nuts are a 100% natural detergent.
-You’ll have no problem using soap nuts if you have sensitive skin or nut allergies, as they are not actually nuts but berries.
+An age-old alternative to chemical laundry detergent, soap nuts are 100% natural detergent.
+Soap nuts are not actually nuts but berries (also called soap berries), and as such, you'll have no problem using them if you have sensitive skin or nut allergies.
 The fruit gets the "nut" in its name from the hard shell that forms around it when it dries.

-To get the best and easiest soap nut wash, you need to wash with warm water.
-This is because the cleaning agent in soap nuts, called saponin, requires hot water to activate.
-If you find heating your wash water too expensive or stressful, there is another option.
-You can add the nuts to a pot of boiling water.
-Allow the mixture to simmer until you have your desired concentration and strain the mixture.
-You can then add the solution to cold water and wash.
-You can store any excess liquid in a bottle for future use.
+To get the best and easiest wash from your soap nuts, you need to wash with warm or hot water.
+This is because the cleaning agent in soap berries, called saponin, requires hot water to activate.
+This active ingredient acts as a surfactant, reducing the surface tension of the water so it suds up.

+If heating your wash water is too expensive or stressful, there is another option.
+You can add the dried berries to a pot of boiling water.
+Allow the mixture to simmer until you have your desired concentration, and strain the dried shell mixture.
+You can then add the solution to cold water and wash it.
+You can store any excess soap nuts liquid detergent in a bottle for future use.

 Soap nuts work great for washing clothes.
-You'll find the nuts strong enough to remove dirt, grime, and other stains.
+You'll find the nuts strong enough to remove dirt, grime, and other stains, so you can easily replace clothes-washing detergent in plastic bottles.
 Yet gentle enough not to damage the fabric structure, reduce fabric quality, or reduce color brightness.

-Each bag contains 200 grams of soap nut shells, a small cotton bag, and an instruction leaflet.
+Each bag contains 200 grams of soap nut shells, a small cotton cloth wash bag, and an instruction leaflet.
 You can use each pack for up to 80 wash loads.
 The cotton bag even makes for a great snack bag or for saving small items.
 The instruction booklets not only contain instructions on how to make nuts soap.
-But also how to make shampoo and plant protection spray.
+But also how to make chemical-free shampoo and plant protection spray.

 (ships from the UK)

 Nola Roots sells soap nuts with the inner seeds removed.
-They source their pristine soap nuts from India and you can buy 8 oz or 3 oz packs.
-Nola Roots also sells grounded soap nuts, which they call Aritha powder.
+They source their pristine soap nuts from India, and you can buy 8 oz or 3 oz packs.
+Nola Roots also sells ground soap nuts, which they call Aritha powder.

 Packaged in paper bags, their pack contains 25 soap nuts and one muslin bag.
 They recommend using an average of 5 shells for one wash load or less If you use soft water for washing.
 You can reuse the natural detergent up to 50 times.